arnonhecht-tests/gatsby-starter-netlify-cms/src/pages/dreaming/dream-system.md

 The imagination is the dream, our ability to shut our eyes or open them, as widely as possible and dream.

-The first step is so important in a world which decreases our ability to dream, day by day, therefore we encourage everyone who chooses to be part of the WHT IF, to dream as much as possible and encourage dreaming in all others and venture into a journey of fulfillment
+The first step is so important in a world which decreases our ability to dream, day by day, therefore we encourage everyone who chooses to be part of the WHT IF, to dream as much as possible and encourage dreaming in all others and venture into a journey of fulfillment.

 ### Step two; Sharing the dream